 | |

 Jacqueline Harris was born and raised in Lake County and currently resides in North Chicago, IL.
 She is a graduate of Shimer College with a BA in Humanities.
 She is a writer of poetry and short fiction, as well local spoken word artist.
 She has published two short stories and is currently working on a poetry CD.
+Her first collection of poetry is Random Acts of Verse.

 | |